 - Can you log into other university services (ITC computers, MyUI, ICON, etc.)?
 If not, your password may be wrong.

-- Do you get a webpage saying you wireless is disabled?
+- Do you get a webpage saying your wireless is disabled?
 You’ll need to come to the ITS Help Desk for assistance with that.

 Wireless printers (along with many gaming devices and media streaming devices) don’t have the capabilities to access our wireless due to its security level.
-If you wish to use the printer, you will need to hook it up to your computer directly.
-There are also ITCs located around campus and every student is given $10 worth of printing each semester.
+If you wish to use the printer, you will need to connect it to your computer directly.
+There are also ITCs with printers located around campus.
 You can set up your computer to directly print to an ITC computer lab.

-You can use attwifi but this connection is not secure and will prompt you to re-authenticate daily.
+You can use attwifi, but this connection is not secure and will prompt you to re-authenticate daily.
 If you accidentally connected to attwifi and it keeps connecting to it, “forget” the network so your device no longer tries to access it.
 Eduroam usually provides faster Internet speeds than are found in most households, so if you are experiencing internet slowness, please contact the ITS Help Desk so we can try to identify the issue.

-There are many wireless hotspots in the dorms but coverage can be sporadic.
+There are many wireless hotspots in the dorms, but speeds can slow for a few reasons.
 There are some rooms that are in slightly weaker signals but every room does have wireless connectivity.
 Some programs, particularly media streaming (Skype, Netflix, etc), use a lot of data.
 In addition, there are particular times of day when wireless activity throughout is high – particularly at night when most students are in the dorms.
 Keep in mind that every dorm room also has an Ethernet port (located near the front of the room).
 This network connection will be faster than the wireless.
 If you experience persistent slowness with eduroam, there could be a problem with your device.
 In that case, contact the ITS Help Desk so that we can assist.

 No. Torrenting is not permitted on campus.
 You will be disabled from that network if your device is caught torrenting.
 If your wireless is disabled, you will not be able to use the eduroam network on any device (even if it was not the device that caused the offense).